RyanBreaker/CWMR/README.md

 The goal of this railroad is semi-serious with the goal of a fun and socially casual yet realistic operation.

+## Operations
+All mainline operations are directly controlled by the Dispatcher.
+Depending on availability and workload, CTC or ABS may be used at any time.
+Regardless, trains must always run only as far as authorized with their given order their current order as given by the Dispatcher regardless of system used.

 ## Definitions
 ### Conductor
 The person who is in charge of the movement of a Train.